-Prior to going into service, each uniformed member will be responsible for making sure that he/ she is equipped with a body-worn camera portable recorder issued by the Department Agency, and that the camera is recorder is in good working order.
-If the camera is recorder is not in working order or the member becomes aware of a malfunction at any time, the member shall promptly report the failure to his/her supervisor and obtain a functioning device as soon as reasonably practicable.
-Uniformed members should wear the camera in recorder in a conspicuous manner or otherwise notify persons that they are being recorded, whenever reasonably practicable.
+Prior to going into service, each uniformed member will be responsible for making sure that he/ she is equipped with a portable recorder issued by the Agency, and that the recorder is in good working order.
+If the recorder is not in working order or the member becomes aware of a malfunction at any time, the member shall promptly report the failure to his/her supervisor and obtain a functioning device as soon as reasonably practicable.
+Uniformed members should wear the recorder in a conspicuous manner or otherwise notify persons that they are being recorded, whenever reasonably practicable.

-Any member assigned to a non-uniformed position may carry an approved body-worn camera at portable recorder at any time the member believes that such a device may be useful.
+Any member assigned to a non-uniformed position may carry an approved portable recorder at any time the member believes that such a device may be useful.
 Unless conducting a lawful recording in an authorized undercover capacity, non-uniformed members should wear the recorder in a conspicuous manner when in use or otherwise notify persons that they are being recorded, whenever reasonably practicable.